mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 I'd like to thank **David Florian** ([@DrDFlo](https://www.drdflo.com/)) for his help and feedback while navigating adaptation of [his Ottobot design](http://openliquidhandler.com/) for my application.
 Thank you to my fellow makers for all your feedback, my supportive labmates (@GentLab, and and my incredibly patient, kind, and brilliant adviser, **Dr. David Gent**.

 <sub>To be clear, I collaborate with people that aren't named David too :sweat_smile:</sub>

-{: .notice} Feel free to [email me](mailto:michele.wiseman@oregonstate.edu?subject=Open%20Hardware%20GitPage) with questions, comments, or if you're interested in collaboration.